zackp30/cuberite/COMPILING.md

 to your cmake command.

 Note that cross-compilation is probably broken at this moment, since the build requires running an executable that it has built, as part of the build process.

+## OpenCL support ##

+To compile with openCL support you need the openCL headers, openGl headers and the openCL driver.

+On ubuntu the packages are: opencl-headers, mesa-common-dev and ocl-icd-opencl1.
+You will also need at least one openCL driver.